telerik/winforms-docs/gridview/exporting-data/spreadstream-export.md

 * Telerik.WinControls.TelerikExport
 >

->important Since this functionality is using the __RadSpreadStreamProcessing__ library you need to reference the following assemblies as well:
+>important Since this functionality is using the __RadSpreadStreamProcessing__ library you need to reference the following assembly as well:
 * Telerik.Documents.SpreadsheetStreaming
 >